kilymax/weathercheck/README.md

 ## About The Project

-An application for displaying the weather forecast for a given city.
+An SPA application for displaying the weather forecast for a given city.
 There is a limited list of cities from the drop-down list of the search bar, but you can also get weather information from anywhere in the world.
 Data source - [OpenWeatherMap API](https://openweathermap.org/api).

 <!-- Demo video on YouTube [here](https://www.youtube.com/watch?v=zFkFrKvdz_w&list=PL4lVqWiqXeK15HICGgnRiJTThgfftHEyt&index=4) -->

-You can also take a look at [WeatherCheck]($$$)
+You can also take a look at this app deployed on Vercel – [WeatherCheck](https://weathercheck-eight.vercel.app/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>